dtluther/TIL/oop_review/oop_notes.md

                     obj.swim
                 end
                 ```
-                * Any object that has these methods will work in this function; it doesn't have to be what we would expect: a duck
+                * Any object that has these methods will work in this function; it doesn't have to be what you would expect: a duck
-                * Essentially, if the object can act like a duck, we assume it's a duck
+                * Essentially, if the object can act like a duck, you assume it's a duck
         * Duck typing works in Ruby because Ruby sends messages to objects without first checking the type (class)
         * NOTE: This is not possible in Java or C++ (need to declare the type of the argument)
 4) Inheritance